MariamGad/openstack-installation-via-packstack/README.md

 * Install the release of openstack package `dnf config-manager --enable powertools` , `dnf install -y centos-release-openstack-yoga`
 *  Update the system `dnf -y update`

-this step will be done only on the controller node
 * Install packstack installer `dnf install -y openstack-packstack`

 ## 3- Set passwordless authentication from controller node to compute node